WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 4. After opening settings go to General>VPN & Device Management
 5. Install the Query Device UDID profile
 6. You should be redirected to ESign
-7. Now go down to [Downloads](#downloads) and click on Certificates
+7. Now go down to [Downloads](#downloads) and click on Certificate
-8. Extract the .zip and go into ESign
 9. Go into ESign settings and click on Import Resources
-10. Select any one of the certificates and click Import
+10. Select the certificate and click on Import
 11. Now go over to AppStore in ESign and click on App Source
 12. Click on the plus icon and paste in the sources from [here](#esign-sources), click on add all
 13. You now have setup ESign with all sources ready to install apps